hashicorp/katakoda/consul-terraform-sync-intro/step4.md

 1. run Terraform
 1. create a folder, named `sync-tasks`

-The folder will be created inside the `working_directory` defined in the configuration for each task.
-If no working directory has been configured Terraform will create the folder in the directory where Consul-Terraform-Sync was started.
+The folder will be created in the directory where Consul-Terraform-Sync was started and represents the `working_directory` for Terraform.

-Inside the `<working_directory>/sync-tasks` folder Terraform will create a workspace for each task defined in the configuration.
+Inside the `sync-tasks` folder Terraform will create a workspace for each task defined in the configuration.

 `tree sync-tasks/`{{execute T1}}